netdata/blog/blog/2022-11-09-nginx-monitoring.md

 ## Monitoring NGINX with Netdata

-The prerequisites for monitoring NGINX with Netdata is to have one or more NGINX web servers configured with [ngx_http_stub_status_module].
+The prerequisite for monitoring NGINX with Netdata is to have one or more NGINX web servers configured with [ngx_http_stub_status_module].
 The only configuration needed is to define the [url] to the server's [stub_status] in the go.d/nginx.conf file.
 For more details take a look at the [NGINX documentation](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/nginx).

 ```yaml